 Treatments for Contact Dermatitis

-There are several potential treatments for contact dermatitis.
+There are several potential treatments.
 Your doctor may prescribe steroid creams or ointments that will reduce the irritation on the skin.
 For severe cases, or if the topical medications are not effective on their own, you may be prescribed oral medications such as corticosteroids or antihistamines, or both.

 After the initial symptoms have passed, it is important that you determine the cause of your contact dermatitis so that it can be avoided in the future.
 Do not put off seeing an allergist to determine what caused the allergic reaction.